 "Classical Civilisation has been an enjoyable subject to study due to the diverse areas of the Greek and Roman worlds covered.
 It has been interesting to read through two of the world's greatest epics, to look at how the concept of democracy was born in Athens over 2500 years ago and how the first Roman emperor Augustus, much like many politicians today, sought to present his public image in a positive way.
 I have developed my research, analytical and critical thinking skills and found out that many of the burning issues of today were around in ancient times too!"

 Computer Science

 AQA Linear

-Grade B or above in Mathematics and Grade B or above in Digital Technology (Programming) / Computer Science / Computing, if studied
+Grade B or above in Digital Technology (Programming) / Computer Science / Computing along with grade B in Mathematics.